MetOffice/CDDS/docs/tutorials/mass_data_retrieval.md

 # Mass data retrieval

-Data can be retrieved from MASS using our cdds_retrieve_data tool.
+Data can be retrieved from MASS using our cdds_retrieve_archived_data tool.
 This can be used locally or via SPICE.

 It's benefits include: